sidmaharana/quickshare/README.md

-# QuickShare - Temporary File Transfer Service
+# Seamless Share - Temporary File Transfer Service

 A lightweight file sharing application that allows users to upload files and share them via a 6-digit code.
 Files are automatically deleted after 3 minutes for security and storage optimization.